-I have had quite a few confessions from readers in the past year sharing that while they love photos of white rooms and painted white cabinets, many actually prefer to live with more wood, contrast and color.
+I have had quite a few confessions from readers in the past year sharing that while they love photos of white rooms and painted white cabinets, many actually live with more wood, contrast and color.

 While I agree that all light and tone-on-tone rooms are certainly pretty in a picture (they do tend to photograph well) there are many of us that still love color and contrasts between white and wood in our own homes.
 There should be room for all of us to live with our own style and unique homes.

 Of course, just because I’m still a fan of wood doesn’t mean I always keep it natural wood.
 I painted this little formerly wood table blue a couple of years ago and it has been happier ever since.
 And I’ve painted furniture white too, like my table!
 I’m not anti-painting, obviously.
 But sometimes natural wood is best.

 You can definitely overdo dark wood and end up with a dreary outdated home, of course, but I believe you can lighten and brighten your style in many ways and still keep some dark pieces.
 You don’t have to have all light furniture and walls to accomplish a lighter feel in a home.
 It all depends on the room, the styling and what other pieces you have in your home!

 To me it is often about the mix.
 I happen to love eclectic styles and contrasts between light and dark, so a few darker wood pieces work for me in the overall mix of my home’s decor.
 I have so much white furniture, blondish wood floors in parts of my house and white woodwork, my house can handle some dark pieces to ground things a bit.

 Here is my dusty bookshelf, prior to its “no paint necessary makeover.”